jdelamer/csci-128/source/labs/function_turtle.rst

    To modify the color you can use the function :code:`pencolor(colorstring)`.

 7. Write a **function** called :code:`three_squares(unit, space)` that takes two integers as parameters, and draw three squares of side length :code:`unit` separated by a length of :code:`space`.
-Call the function to verify its correctness with he below code.
+Call the function to verify its correctness with the below code.

    .. code-block::